• Skip to primary navigation

 It's like a combination of crème brûlée in a pie form but with a unique and refreshing taste of its own.

-With a soft, flaky texture and a well-balanced taste, buttermilk pie serves as a great dessert option to have any day and any time.
+With a soft, flaky texture and a well-balanced taste, buttermilk pie is a great dessert option to have any day and any time.

 But you'll have to ensure you're following the right recipe.